JakovFreund/tabletop-assistant/tasks.md

 - geographical areas aoe buffs and debuffs yugioh field spell style
 - add a hungry status effect that gives a small debuff
 - the DM can edit items, statuseffects, characters stats, and everything you can think of (need to add interfaces/menus for all that)
+- for dm screen make a "DmObject" class that gets extended by StatusEffectInstanceDmObject, CreatureDmObject...
+This way I can bundle different object types together in "folders"
 - DM can search all ItemData, SpellData and StatusEffects and add them to his inventory where they can be edited (items get random id on clone - itemIDs in ItemData don't matter)
 - use Jackson to save ItemData and SpellData to jsons and load them on startup (add "outdated" comment to .py scripts)
 - advanced character sheet (when you click on a stat it shows you how it got that nunber - formula and subnumbers)